Take a look below at some of our most Frequently Asked Questions.

 Can I rebuild my own booster?

 This is not a good idea.
-There are many parts inside the booster that will require special tools to assemble and re assemble.
+There are many parts inside the booster that will require special tools to assemble and re-assemble.

-What does a proportioning valve do?
+What does the proportioning part of a Combination Valve do?

-What does a metering valve do?
+What does the Metering Valve do?

-What does a residual valve do?
+What does a Residual Valve do?

 There are two different uses for residual valves.
 The 10 lb valve is used to hold a residual pressure to the drum brakes to keep the shoes out close to the drums giving a higher firmer pedal.
 The 2 lb valve is used in the disc when the master cylinder is lower than the calipers to prevent back siphoning of the fluid from the master.
+Our residual valves are available as p/n: VL3702K (2lb) or VL3710K (10lb).

 What are the symptoms of a bad residual valve?